cmbarrosb/NBClassifier/README.md

 - **`predictions.txt`**: One predicted label per line, ending with:

 ## Error Analysis (Optional)
+**Note:** The scripts `inspect_errors.py` and `snippet_generator.py` may need to be moved out of the dataset folder or have file paths updated within the code to locate raw review files correctly.

 Use `inspect_errors.py` to sample misclassified reviews, view their non-zero tokens, and inspect the original text for manual categorization of error types (negation, rare tokens, mixed sentiment, etc.).

 ## Model-weight Analysis
+**Note:** The script `analyze_weights.py` may need its internal paths adjusted if it resides outside the project root.

 Run `analyze_weights.py` to list the top-N tokens by log‑odds This surfaces the strongest positive and negative indicators learned by the model.